I'm an avid outdoorsman who loves hiking, biking, snowboarding, and amateur science.

 The VIP Fast Lane

 One of the most frustrating things as you move into the building and climb the steps for the gondola is the fast-track VIP lane on the left.
 People just wander up there and push past everyone onto the gondola.
 This makes the wait longer and is very frustrating to watch.
+There were several people complaining about this while we waited in the queue.

 So how do you get yourself on this VIP list?
 Well, it's not easy, you have to book into one of the exclusive 5-star hotels in the resorts such as the Kempinski Grand Arena or the Hotel Premier.
 These hotels offer the VIP passes but they are pricey.
 There were rumours you could purchase the VIP passes separately without staying at the hotel but we didn't find any way of doing this.
 So unless you're feeling rather well off the VIP lane may not be an option.